ai-cfia/nachet-backend/docs/nachet-model-documentation.md

  > "Top N accuracy — Top N accuracy is when you measure how often your predicted class falls in the top N values of your softmax distribution."
  [Nagda, R. (2019-11-08) *Evaluating models using the Top N accuracy metrics*.
 Medium](https://medium.com/nanonets/evaluating-models-using-the-top-n-accuracy-metrics-c0355b36f91b)

+### Box around seed

+The `box` key stores the value for a specific box around a seed.
+This helps the frontend application build a red rectangle around every seed on the image.

 ## Different ways of calling models

 ### Header